A : Click here for default coverage that you will receive if you don’t make an election before the applicable deadline.

 Q : What are the provisions for emergency care when received out-of-network?

-A : Emergency room and ambulance charges are subject to the deductible and coinsurance.
-If you receive care in an emergency room in a true emergency, your coinsurance will be 20% after the deductible if enrolled in the BLUE or GREEN Plan option, and 10% after the deductible if enrolled in the ORANGE Plan option, regardless of whether you use an in-network or out-of-network provider.
-If you receive care in an emergency room in a non-emergency situation your coinsurance will be 50% under all three Health Plan options.
+A : Emergency room and ambulance charges are subject to your plan's deductible and coinsurance.
+If you receive care in an emergency room in a true emergency, the in-network coinsurance will apply after the deductible, regardless of whether you use an in-network or out-of-network provider.
+If you receive care in an emergency room in a non-emergency situation your coinsurance will be 50% under all three health plan options.
 The 50% out-of-pocket expense you incur will not count toward your out-of-pocket maximum.

 For the definition of an emergency condition and common examples, please see the Assurant Health & Welfare Benefit Plan Summary Plan Description (SPD).